azzajess/OSMC-LEDFX-WLED/README.md

 # OSMC-LEDFX-WLED
-OSMC with LEDFX and WLED
+OSMC with LEDFX and WLED (or any other compaitble esp firmware!)

 Hi all.
 So this is a short-ish tutorial for getting LEDFX to work with OSMC on a Raspberry Pi.

 Now a note to all, I used a raspberry pi zero and a pcm5102 dac board for this project.
-Although it worked the raspberry pi zero is not powerful and i reccomend that you choose a more powerful raspberry pi for this project.
+Although it worked the raspberry pi zero is not powerful and i reccomend that you choose a more powerful raspberry pi for this project, if you can.
 Also to note that some of these options will be different depending the type of device you have and the configuration.
 An example of this is if you have the inbuilt audio out in raspberry pi 1,2,3 etc and will affect the numbering of some configurations

 I will do my best to demonstrate this to you.
 Im no expert with Linux audio.